matfbs/matfbs/README.md

   &nbsp;&nbsp;&nbsp;🎓 I have a degree in systems analysis and development.

-   &nbsp;&nbsp;&nbsp;💚 I'm studying full stack web development at Trybe.
+   &nbsp;&nbsp;&nbsp;💚 I studied <a href="https://www.credential.net/profile/matheusfranabarbosasilva91728/wallet" target=”_blank”>full-stack web development</a> at Trybe.

    &nbsp;&nbsp;&nbsp;📝 I’m currently learning more about React.